 15. Try some unusual employee engagement ideas

-Small things can sometime make a difference.
+Small things can sometimes make a difference.
 Like having colored mugs and calendars at work or an awesome air freshener.
 Since we’re on the Out-of-the-box topic, you could try an Art Team Building.

 16. Show respect

 This should be the keystone for each office dealings.
-Mainly from other department and levels.
+Mainly from other departments and levels.